Too Old to Learn

 Half of the staff were single, under forty, and avid for the latest technical gear.
 The other half were married, under forty, and interested in their paycheck.
 Occasionally a person comes on staff who doesn’t fit either typical mold.

 Today I’m expecting such a person.
 Barbara Jeffers recently completed a Retrain Women program at Goucher College.
-According to her resume, twenty-five years ago she graduated from there with a math degree.
+She graduated from there with a math degree twenty-five years ago according to her resume.
 She taught high school math for several years until she quit during her first pregnancy.
 She raised that child and then a second.
 At Retrain Women, she received excellent grades in Cobol programming and mainframe utilities.

 I expected a grandma type at the guard’s desk, but she surprised me.
 Although a decade older than me, she obviously took care of herself.
 She dressed carefully.
 A slim, blue skirt topped with a white blouse.
 She was quite attractive, Okay, I’m shallow when it comes to evaluating women.
 The better looking, the easier it is for me to like them.